 Republic of Korea

-Gender equality is one of five basic principles underpinning the Republic of Korea’s international development policy framework.
-The Korean International Cooperation Agency’s focus on health, education and gender are aligned with UNFPA’s work on maternal, adolescent and child health, and family planning.
+The Korean International Cooperation Agency’s focus on health, education and gender is aligned with UNFPA’s work on maternal, adolescent and child health, and family planning.
 The cross-cutting gender equality strategy is three-pronged: Economic empowerment, social status and basic rights.
 Supporting basic rights includes: Promoting sexual and reproductive health and rights, supporting maternal and newborn care, and ending gender-based violence.

 UNFPA is an important partner in addressing Gender-based Violence (GBV) and promoting Sexual and Reproductive Health and Rights (SRHR).
 Korea will seek to scale up its partnership with UNFPA in the area of population and humanitarian response.Mr.
 Sangwook Ham, Deputy Minister for Multilateral and Global Affairs of the Ministry of Foreign Affairs

 Sexual and Reproductive Health

 Maternal deaths averted2,492Unsafe abortions prevented263,545Fistula repair surgeries supported788Adolescents were reached with integrated sexual and reproductive health services1,669,073

 - Family planningUnintended pregnancies prevented914,760Couples protected for one year from unwanted pregnancies3,276,766HIV infections prevented by provision of female and male condoms5,722Marginalized girls were reached by life skills programmes99,438Sexually transmitted infections prevented by provision of female and male condoms254,123